 - It’s important to stay in good health whether you’re travelling or not.
 Stay hydrated, eat and sleep well, and practice good personal hygiene.
 The last one is an absolute must!

 - Other than essential travel, staying at home is the best preventive measure.
-If you must get out, make sure to keep a one arm’s distance from people, and carry a hand sanitiser with at least 60 per cent of alcohol content,
+If you must get out, wear a mask and make sure to keep a one arm’s distance from people.
+Also, carry a hand sanitiser with at least 60 per cent of alcohol content,

 - Practise coughing etiquette; use a disposable tissue or cough/sneeze into the nook of your elbow.
 If you are unwell or show mild symptoms, for your safety and others’, stay at home!